Welcome

 Remains Active in Donations & Distribution

-A large part of our beautiful small town was severely damaged by the flood waters of Hurricane Helene in late September.
+A significant part of our beautiful small town was severely damaged by the flood waters of Hurricane Helene in late September 2024.
 Recovery and rebuilding are ongoing.
-The resources of this area are straining under the demand of those directly affected by the floodwaters and storm damage and by those who are giving of their time and skill to help our community recover.
+The resources of this area are straining under the demand of those directly affected by the floodwaters and storm damage, and by those who are giving of their time and skill to help our community recover.

-Financial contributions to assist our community will be thoughtfully deployed by Pastor Linda Rozar of Centenary UMC as she will be best positioned to determine how your donation will be of maximum benefit.
+Financial contributions to assist our community will be thoughtfully deployed by Pastor Linda Rozar of Centenary UMC as she is best positioned to determine how your donation will be of maximum benefit.
 Additionally, grant funding is hoped for in order

 to expand the reach of your financial donations.